 Stereotypes are the fastest way to show users you don’t understand them.

 And it goes beyond casting.
 We need to consider every element of creative.
 Authentic characters matter.
-But so does music, family dynamics, food, wardrobe, and how products are portrayed.
+But so do music, family dynamics, food, wardrobe, and how products are portrayed.
 As part of our Chromebooks campaign last year, we spent a lot of time talking with Hispanic consumers.
 The result, Lo Tuyo es Chromebook resonated with that audience more than anything we had done before.

 To make sure we get this right, we have set up a dedicated advisory board of 40 Googlers from traditionally underrepresented groups to help guide us.